 Johnson & Johnson – Baby Powder: Johnson’s Baby Powder suffered a disastrous brand positioning failure due to the product’s talc being contaminated with cancer-causing asbestos.
 Despite alleged knowledge since the 1970s, the company failed to address safety concerns transparently, leading to thousands of lawsuits and eroding consumer trust.
 This cautionary tale highlights how ignoring product quality and safety can devastate an iconic brand’s positioning.

-H&M’s Sweat Shirt: H&M faced severe backlash for promoting a children’s sweatshirt featuring an African American child model wearing a hoodie with the words “coolest monkey in the jungle,” which was widely perceived as a racist slur.
+H&M’s Sweat Shirt: H&M faced severe backlash for promoting a children’s sweatshirt featuring an African American child model wearing a custom hoodie with the words “coolest monkey in the jungle,” which was widely perceived as a racist slur.
 Despite removing the offensive image, the brand’s apparent lack of cultural sensitivity and failure to prevent such a tone-deaf marketing campaign severely damaged its brand positioning and reputation, showcasing the consequences of insensitivity towards diversity and inclusion.

 Measuring and Refining The Brand Positioning